The remaining upright at the Balnaguard stone row.

 The stone alignments in Central Scotland are all of the single row type and mostly consist of three large stones.
 Compared with other regions the form and character of the alignments is relatively consistent.
 This is perhaps surprising given their wide geographical spread and it is notable that none of the rows include any small stones.
 The alignments do vary considerably in length but most are relatively short.

-Map showing the distribution of stone rows in Central Scotland.
-Click on the map to open an interactive version permitting direct access to the individual gazetteer entries.
+Interactive map showing the distribution of stone rows in Central Scotland.
+Click on top right hand symbol to open a larger version.

 Central Scotland stone alignments at a glimpse